 In the periodic inventory system, sales are recorded as they occur but the inventory is not updated.
 A physical inventory must be taken at the end of the year to determine the cost of goods.

 Regardless of what inventory accounting system is used, it is good practice to perform a physical inventory at least once a year.

-Inventory itself is not an income statement account.
+The inventory itself is not an income statement account.
 Inventory is an asset and its ending balance should be reported as a current asset on the balance sheet.
-However, the change in inventory is a component of in the calculation of cost of goods sold, which is reported on the income statement.
+However, the change in inventory is a component of the calculation of the cost of goods sold, which is reported on the income statement.

 The way you manage your inventory will have a direct impact on the cash flow of your business.
 Inefficiency in managing inventory will put your business at a disadvantage.
 Inventories hold a huge amount of your working capital and stocking excess inventories implies that cash is tied up.

 Inventory reports help you run your business without interruption or breaking the bank.
 They can help you cut costs and reduce the risk of running out of stock.
 Inventory reporting may just seem like extra time or paperwork, but it can save you a ton of money and unnecessary effort.

 One of the biggest uses of inventory reporting is managing inventory.
 You need to know what you have to ensure you don’t run out before customers’ orders are fulfilled.
 Ordering too late results in out-of-stock items and lost sales.
 Ordering too much too soon ties up your cash increases your risk of damaged inventory, and requires more space for warehousing.
 Accurate inventory reporting tells you exactly when your stock levels reach the reorder point so you can restock.